HL7/davinci-ra/input/pagecontent/index.md

 ### Scope

 After careful review with the risk adjustment subject matter experts, it was determined that the most challenging aspect of the current risk adjustment process was the inconsistent manner in which reports on risk adjustment coding gaps were communicated between a provider (or system operating on their behalf) and a payer (or system operating on the payer’s behalf).
-Figure 1-2 shows a high-level example of the risk adjustment workflow in CMS Medicare advantage program. <span class="bg-success" markdown="1">This</span><!-- new-content --> implementation guide focuses on specifying a standard exchange format, the Risk Adjustment Coding Gap Report, <span class="bg-success" markdown="1">between </span><!-- new-content -->payers <span class="bg-success" markdown="1">and </span><!-- new-content -->providers.
+Figure 1-2 shows a high-level example of the risk adjustment workflow in CMS Medicare Advantage program. <span class="bg-success" markdown="1">This</span><!-- new-content --> implementation guide focuses on specifying a standard exchange format, the Risk Adjustment Coding Gap Report, <span class="bg-success" markdown="1">between </span><!-- new-content -->payers <span class="bg-success" markdown="1">and </span><!-- new-content -->providers.
 This diagram does not depict preceding steps such as the payer receiving clinical or claims data from providers or other sources, nor does it attempt to define contractual relationships.

 {% include img-portrait.html img="workflow-medicare-advantage.png" caption = "Figure 1-2 Workflow for Medicare Advantage Population" %}